 ROLES

 The system will generate a warning if a participant is not present in the follow at the time of the given event.
-This means that the ROLES.Participant must have been recorded in the follow as an arriving individual and the EVENTS row related to the arrival has an EVENTS.Start that is the same as or before the starting time[1] of the given event and an EVENTS.Stop that is the same as or after the given event’s ending time[2].
+This means that, when the event occurred during a follow, the ROLES.Participant must have been recorded in the follow as an arriving individual and the EVENTS row related to the arrival has an EVENTS.Start that is the same as or before the starting time[1] of the given event and an EVENTS.Stop that is the same as or after the given event’s ending time[2].
+When the event occurred during attendance taking at the feeding station, the ROLES.Participant must have been recorded at the feeding station as an arriving individual and the EVENTS row related to the arrival has an EVENTS.Start that is the same as or before the starting time[1] of the given event and an EVENTS.Stop that is the same as or after the given event’s ending time[2].

 An individual can only be a participant once, in any given event.
 This means that the combination of Participant and EID must be unique.